 Selection of participants is based on letters of recommendation, response to questions on the application form, performance in high school mathematical competitions and the Putnam Competition, reputation of home school and course work.
 The Putnam Competition has proved to be a good predictor but it is not foolproof.
 Many students who have done outstanding work in the program did not finish in the top 500 of the Putnam Competition or did not take it at all.
 Desire to succeed, enthusiasm and willingness to work are as important as raw talent.
-A special interest in discrete mathematics and the ability to interact well with others are also important considerations.
+A special interest in combinatorics and the ability to interact well with others are also important considerations.

 The program is loosely structured.
 Although each student has his or her own problem, it is quite common for participants to receive ideas from each other.
 Cooperation rather than competition is stressed.
 Each week the participants give talks on their progress during the previous week to the group.
 The visitors also attend these sessions and occasionally give presentations on their research.
-Participants, advisers and 20 or so short term visitors who are program alumni live in the same on-campus apartment building and interact with each other on a continual basis.
+Participants, advisers and short term visitors who are program alumni live in the same on-campus apartment building and interact with each other on a continual basis.
 We have lunch as a group a three times a week.

 Weekly field trips on Wednesdays are part of the program.
 It is important that the students enjoy their summer.
-We go biking, white water rafting, hiking, alpine sliding, walking along the shore of Lake Superior and visit the beautiful parks in the area (see photos at www.d.umn.edu/~jgallian).
-Watching the morning sun rise over Lake Superior is a program tradition.
+We go biking, white water rafting, hiking, alpine sliding, walking along the shore of Lake Superior and visit the beautiful parks in the area (see photos at www.d.umn.edu/~jgallian) Watching the morning sun rise over Lake Superior is a program tradition.
 On Wednesdays and weekends the participants have access to university vehicles at no cost.
 This makes it convenient for them to see movies, shop and eat out.